High School Teacher Visa Sponsorship Jobs in California

 Which school districts and organizations sponsor visas for high school teachers in California?

-Several large California public school districts have sponsored H-1B and J-1 visas for qualified international teachers.
+Several large California public school districts have sponsored H-1B visa and J-1 visas for qualified international teachers.
 Los Angeles Unified School District, San Diego Unified, San Francisco Unified, and Fresno Unified appear in DOL labor condition application records.
 Charter management organizations such as KIPP and Aspire Public Schools have also sponsored international teaching candidates, particularly for high-need subject areas like math, science, and special education.

 What visa types are most common for high school teacher roles in California?